felixge/tweets/postgres-docker-explain-analyze/README.md

 ---

-12) And according to the maintainer for Linux vDSO, the hpet clocksource is so aweful that he disabled vDSO HPET support entirely.
+13) And according to the maintainer for Linux vDSO, the hpet clocksource is so aweful that he disabled vDSO HPET support entirely.

 https://news.ycombinator.com/item?id=16925602

 ---

-13) So the root cause seems to be the time sync mechanism used by docker for mac which has been redone in 18.05.
+14) So the root cause seems to be the time sync mechanism used by docker for mac which has been redone in 18.05.

 https://www.docker.com/blog/addressing-time-drift-in-docker-desktop-for-mac/

 ---

-14) However, it still seems to be buggy, especially when sleep is involved.
+15) However, it still seems to be buggy, especially when sleep is involved.

-Unfortunately Github issues for it don't seem to be getting much attention, despite this bug impacting a large range of applications.
-E.g. here is a report of PHP requests being slowed down by 3x:
+Unfortunately GH issues for it don't seem to be getting much attention, despite this bug impacting lot of applications.
+Here is a report of PHP requests being slowed down by 3x:

 https://github.com/docker/for-mac/issues/2747

 ---

-15) And once you start to google around a little more, you realize that clocksource related issues disabling VDSO has also heavily impacted cloud vendors such as AWS in the past.
+16) And once you start to google around a little more, you realize that clocksource related issues disabling VDSO has also heavily impacted cloud vendors such as AWS in the past.

 https://blog.packagecloud.io/eng/2017/03/08/system-calls-are-much-slower-on-ec2/

 ---

-16) So what can you do?
+17) So what can you do?

 One workaround seems to be to restart docker for mac, but usually it's just a matter of time before the clocksource issue will hit you again.